macmade/WOOPS/trunk/README.txt

 1 - License
 --------------------------------------------------------------------------------

     License information can be found in this file:

         - woops-src/LICENSE.txt

 2 - Installation
 --------------------------------------------------------------------------------

     Installation steps can be found in this file:

         - woops-src/INSTALL.txt

 3 - CGL
 --------------------------------------------------------------------------------

-PHP coding guidelines can be found in this file:
+    Coding guidelines can be found in this file:

         - woops-src/PHP_CGL.txt